 In 2013 he opened the Dallas Recovery Center, which provided the opportunity to return to doing some of the group work and creative activities he had enjoyed during the Imagine years.
 This included music and creative drama programs, spirituality groups, and aftercare programming for teens with The Journey To Recovery Program.
 As a result of his increased focus on working with parents to improve treatment outcomes, Jim wrote Rehab Works!
 A Parent's Guide to Drug Treatment, which was published in March 2015.

-Today Jim divides his time between writing, producing, leading workshops, performing, and maintaining a private practice providing substance abuse services for teens and young adults.
+Today Jim divides his time beween writing producing, leading workshops, speaking, and maintaining a private practice providing substance abuse services for teens and young adults.
 He conducts Spirituality & Recovery workshops and Rehab Works! family programs for several nationally recognized treatment facilities.
 The underlying theme of personal transformation and spiritual development makes his work attractive to many, not just those with addiction problems.
 His musical and storytelling performances make him a sought after presenter for conferences and seminars.
 Aside from his creative abilities, his experience in adolescent outpatient treatment has led to an expertise in this critical and highly specialized level of care, particularly in the area of assessment and working with parents of teens and young adults with substance abuse issues.

 Click above to hear a little Beatles fun performed by Jim with young people in recovery.